 First, see The Windmill on the north side of the road connecting the New Town with the Old Town.
 The rectangular-shaped wood windmill is not a functioning windmill, but it was built in the 19th century during the Bulgarian Revival period.

-Second, see the statue of St Nicholas which is located on the south side of the road closer to the entrance to the Old Town.
-St Nicholas is the patron saint of sailors and fisherman which is why he is standing tall at the entrance of the seaside town.
-He is the symbol of Nessebar and the sculpture itself is quite whimsical.
+Second, see the statue of St Nicholas on the south side of the road, closer to the entrance to the Old Town.
+St Nicholas is the patron saint of sailors and fishermen, standing tall at the entrance of the seaside town.
+He is the symbol of Nessebar, and the sculpture itself is quite whimsical.

 3. Wander around the Western Fortress Wall

-When the Thracians, the first inhabitants, settled in the peninsula in 8th century BC, they built a 2m wall.
-Then the Romans conquered Mesembria (modern Nessebar), the towers were added.
+When the Thracians, the first inhabitants, settled in the peninsula in the 8th century BC, they built a 2m wall.
+Then the Romans conquered Mesembria (modern Nessebar), and the towers were added.

-And when the Byzantine rulers took over in 5th century AD, they restored the fortress, added the square towers on both sides of the gate, and semicircular towers were added as well.
+And when the Byzantine rulers took over in the 5th century AD, they restored the fortress and added the square towers on both sides of the gate and semicircular towers were added as well.

 Today, the Western Fortress Wall is the wall completed during the 5th century.
 Wander around and see the condition of the wall.
 Some parts are better than others, though.

-4. See the beautiful facade of Church of Christ Pantokrator
+4. See the beautiful facade of the Church of Christ Pantokrator

-Out of the 40 churches and monasteries in Nessebar, 15 of them are preserved.
+Of the 40 churches and monasteries in Nessebar, 15 are preserved.
 It is the highest number of churches per capita.
-But don’t worry, I’m not going to include all of them in this itinerary.
+But don’t worry; I won’t include all of them in this itinerary.

-But I think it is important to see some of the best churches in Nessebar.
-After all, they are the reason why the seaside city got its UNESCO World Heritage title.
+But I think seeing some of the best churches in Nessebar is important.
+After all, they are the reasons why the seaside city got its UNESCO World Heritage title.

-The first one you need to see is The Christ Pantakrator Church.
+The first one you need to see is The Christ Pantokrator Church.

 Currently, the church functions as a museum.
-But I think the beauty of the church should be admired from the outside.
+But I think the church’s beauty should be admired from the outside.

 Address: ul.
 Mitropolitska 13 | Hours: 9am-8pm | Admission: 3 lev